-The evaluation of a student's adherence to these standards begins when the student attempts their first credit hour course at IVCC and includes all prior credit hours transferred from other institutions.
+The evaluation of a student's adherence to these standards begins when the student attempts his/her first credit hour course at IVCC and includes all prior credit hours transferred from other institutions.
 The evaluation is done at the end of each academic semester (Fall, Spring, and Summer) that the student is in attendance, or completes their program.
-Students who fail to meet the standards of progress will be mailed a letter indicating they are on "Warning Status."
-Students who fail to meet the standards after two consecutive semesters and/or who have reached the 150% of credit hours needed for their degree will be mailed a letter of suspension.